slexisvn/query_engine/docs/05-storage/43-serialization-and-spill.md

 **A zero-row chunk writes nothing, and the partition then does not exist.** `appendChunk` returns early on `!chunk || chunk.size === 0`, so `hasSpilled` stays false and `readChunks` yields nothing rather than yielding an empty chunk.
 An operator that treats "no partition" as "not spilled" is right; one that treats it as "zero rows written" is also right, and the two only differ if something else already decided the partition existed.

 **Spilling under the memory backend does not free memory.** `MemoryStorage` holds the serialized bytes in a `Map`.
 Spilling still helps — the bytes are typically much smaller than the live columns, and the operator's working set shrinks to one partition — but the process footprint does not drop the way it does with `FsStorage`.
-In a browser there is nowhere else for it to go.
+The browser backend supplied here keeps these bytes in memory; a browser storage backend using persistent APIs would be a separate design.

 **`removeAll` only deletes `.spill` files.** It filters `readdir` output by suffix, so anything else in a spill directory survives.
 Directory removal is the temp manager's job, not the storage's.

 **The serialized size is not the retained size.** `columnRecordBytes` prices what will be written; `columnRetainedBytes` prices what is held in memory, including over-allocated capacity.
 A flat `VARCHAR` column whose byte buffer doubled to 32 KB for 25 KB of text retains more than it serializes, and chapter 41's dictionary comparison flips sign depending on which you measure.

 **Little-endian is assumed, not recorded.** No byte-order mark is written.
-Files are portable between machines of the same endianness, which in practice is all of them, but nothing in the format would catch it if that stopped being true.
+The format assumes compatible byte order at both ends.
+Common deployment targets are little-endian, but the format does not detect an incompatible target.

 **A tied `ORDER BY` key makes the top rows a property of the plan.** `ORDER BY TOTAL DESC LIMIT 3` over a result where several groups share a total returns three of them, not a defined three.
 Spilling changes the plan, so it can change which three while every sum stays identical.
 A comparison like the one above tests the tiebreak as much as the spill unless the sort key is made unique or the `LIMIT` is dropped.

 ## Exercises

+### Understand

+A chunk stores four rows but selects only rows 1 and 3.
+What must a serialization round trip preserve?

+### Practice

-1. Reproduce the three opening numbers.
+1. **Observe.** Reproduce the three opening numbers.
 Then serialize the filtered chunk *after* calling `flatten()` yourself and confirm the size is unchanged — the serializer was going to do it anyway.

-2. Serialize an encoded chunk, deserialize it, and print `columnFormOf` for each column.
+2. **Observe.** Serialize an encoded chunk, deserialize it, and print `columnFormOf` for each column.
 Now do it with `QE_COLUMN_ENCODING=0` set only for the write.
 Which side of the round trip does the flag affect?

-3. Write two chunks to a partition with `SpillManager`, then read them back while a third append is in flight.
+3. **Extend (optional).** Write two chunks to a partition with `SpillManager`, then read them back while a third append is in flight.
 Explain what `closeWriteHandle` in `openReader` guarantees, and construct the failure that would occur without it.

-4. Add a form codec: a fourth `ColumnFormCodec` that stores a constant column as a single value plus a length.
+4. **Extend (optional).** Add a form codec: a fourth `ColumnFormCodec` that stores a constant column as a single value plus a length.
 Give `columnFormOf` a case for it, choose an unused id, and confirm a chunk containing one round-trips.

-5. Run a spilling query and list the temp root from a `setInterval` while it runs.
+5. **Extend (optional).** Run a spilling query and list the temp root from a `setInterval` while it runs.
 Which directories acquire files, in what order, and how large do they get relative to the memory limit?

+### Hints and expected observations

+It must preserve the two visible rows, their values, types, and nulls.
+It need not preserve unused slots, spare capacity, or the original selection-vector representation.

 ## Recap